 In time, thanks to the regular recording of your manifestations, you learn to recognize the warning signs associated with a migraine.
 For instance, some people feel hungry or have cravings for sweets.
 Others yawn excessively or become sensitive to noise, experiencing irritability at the same time.

-Recording information about your complaints is useful, as it can help you determine whether you actually suffer from a migraine or other type of headaches (cluster headache, tension headache).
-You should use the application as soon as an attack has occurred, as you will be able to be as detailed and specific as possible.
+Recording information about your complaints is useful.
+It can help you determine whether you actually suffer from a migraine or other type of headaches (cluster headache, tension headache).
+You should use the application as soon as an attack has occurred.
+This will help you be as detailed and specific as possible.
 You can trust the app to determine how frequent the attacks are and how much time has passed since your last attack.